Rajasi-Desai/Kloseted_Supply/docs/milestone3.md

 I worked on the markdown file and connected the database to Heroku by adding the config variables.
 I also helped rerouting a few routes.

 ### Grace:
 I worked on the Database class and connected some server endpoints.
-I also worked on changing on how to get the data from a JSON to getting from a database
+I also worked on changing on how to get the data from a JSON to getting from a database.

 ### Isi:
 I implemented the `Database` class and its methods, connecting to the server endpoints.

 ### Aryan:
+For the third and final milestone, I implemented all of the authorization and connected CRUD operations for users logging in and registering to the database.
+As part of this, I allowed the user to access their information while logged in from all pages.
+I also implemented and fixed server endpoints.